 Joshua R. Fattal is a 3L student interested in studying the effects new technologies have had on various topics in national security law and criminal procedure.
 He currently serves as Co-Chair of the IPELS Cyber Law Committee, and is also a student advocate for the International Refugee Assistance Project.
 He spent this past summer in the Cybersecurity Practice of the NYC office of Steptoe and Johnson LLP, where he worked on issues concerning data breaches and foreign laws on encryption technologies, and has served as a research assistant for Professor Samuel Rascoff at NYU Law, Matthew Waxman at Columbia Law, and Fareed Zakaria at CNN.
 He previously studied History at Columbia University, where he graduated Phi Beta Kappa and Magna Cum Laude.

 Leonid Grinberg is a 3L student interested in how rapid technological developments interact with legal and regulatory frameworks.
-He is an intern at the United States Attorney’s Office for the Eastern District of New York, serves as a staff editor on the Annual Survey of American Law, and is on the board of the Supreme Court Forum.
-Last summer, he worked in the Fraud Section of the Criminal Division in the Department of Justice.
+He is the Editor-in-Chief of the Annual Survey of American Law.
+Last summer, he worked as an intern at the Securities and Exchange Commission in the office of Commissioner Kara Stein.
+Prior to that, he worked as an intern at the United States Attorney’s Office for the Eastern District of New York and in the Fraud Section of the Criminal Division in the Department of Justice.
 Prior to attending law school, he worked as a software engineer at the New York Times.
 He graduated with an S.B. in Computer Science and Engineering from MIT.